Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.1 - Define Message Routing for Device/README.md

 ## Estimated time to complete
 - TBD

-## Message Routing - Define Custom End points and Routes
+## Define Custom End points and Routes
 1. Select your IoT Hub from the Resource Blade

     ![Image](/images/lab-2.1-image0.png)